qrvey/partner-portal/docs/ui-docs/dataviews/formulas.md

 <div style="text-align: justify">

-Formulas can be used throughout the Qrvey platform to perform complex trasformations and calculations.
+Formulas can be used throughout the Qrvey platform to perform complex transformations and calculations.
 This article outlines the structure of our formulas.

 ## Basic Components
 **Fields/Columns** - Dimensions or measures (columns) from your data source.